Sean, you want to be a part of the program this Monday?

 No evidence of a grand jury, at least not yet.

-I know there was some interaction with the lawyer in Boston who took some of Joe Biden's uh documents north last year.
+I know there was some interaction with a lawyer in Boston who took some of Joe Biden's documents north last year, but that's really been about it.

 Not much briefings to Congress.

-Uh we'll have to wait and see.
+We'll have to wait and see.

-But I've been uh with a stethoscope to the ground, I have not been able to hear any sounds.
+But I've been with a stethoscope to the ground, I have not been able to hear any sounds.

 All right, John Solomon, Greg Jarrett, thank you both.

-You want to be a part of the program.
+800-941 Sean, you want to be a part of the program?

 Your phone calls coming up next.

-Twenty-five to the top of the hour.
+25 to the top of the hour.

-Reminder our friends at the Tunnel to Towers Foundation, they have been supporting America's heroes, their families ever since September 11, 2001, like Franklin, Tennessee police officer Jeffrey Carson and his family.
+Reminder, our friends at the Tunnel to Towers Foundation, they have been supporting America's heroes, their families, ever since September 11, 2001, like Franklin, Tennessee police officer Jeffrey Carson and his family.

 Officer Carson left his successful country music career behind.